johnwry/johnwry.github.io/_posts/2020-02-28-the-lion-with-the-lamb.md

 So, this has been a great lesson for me!
 Just because I've always heard something does not make it true.
 This is especially important regarding Bible facts.

 What is true is that Christ is the Lion of Judah and the Lamb that was slain.
-Both terms are used of Christ in Revelation.
+Both terms are used of Christ in Revelation and elsewhere in Scripture.